 Once we’ve issued the rail code to you, you can apply online for a senior railcard.
 You'll need an email address to enable you to do this, if you don’t have an email address, please call 0345 3000 250 and the National Rail Railcard customer service team will help you complete your application.

 Lost or stolen railcards

-If your railcard is lost or stolen, you can apply for a replacement online or call 0345 3000 250 and report the railcard as lost or stolen.
-The fee for a replacement is £10.00 payable to ATOC.
+If your railcard is lost or stolen, you can apply for a replacement online on the National Rail website or call 0345 3000 250 and report the railcard as lost or stolen.
+The fee for a replacement is £10.00 payable to National Rail.
 Stolen railcards are replaced free of charge if a police crime reference number is provided.